shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 **Creating form Controls :-**

-  - First we need to create empty formgroup variable in which we need to assign new FormGroup and emppty controls.
+  - First we need to create empty formgroup variable in which we need to assign new FormGroup and empty controls.

   - On `ngOnInit()` itself we need to create a function which will loopthrough on the array recieved from json and we need to add form controls to the empty form group which we declaerd with the help of `.addControl('firstName', new FormControl(''))`.